cerner/fhir.cerner.com/content/millennium/dstu2/medications/medication-statement.md

 ## Overview

-The MedicationStatement resource provides a snapshot in time of known medications taken by the patient now, or in the past, and reported by either the patient, a significant other, or a provider.
+The MedicationStatement resource provides a snapshot in time of known medications taken by the patient now or in the past, which were reported by the patient, a significant other, or a provider.
 Future orders are not returned.

-Documented historical/past/home medications are commonly captured when taking the patient's medical history.
-Prescriptions without documented compliance are intended, since we may not know if the patient is actively taking the medication or has filled the prescription.
+Historical, past, or home medications are commonly captured when documenting the patient's medical history.
+Prescriptions without documented compliance are considered intended because whether the patient is actively taking the medication or has filled the prescription is unknown.
 Medications are assumed to be taken unless documented otherwise.

 The following fields are returned if valued: